Azeem Majeed: COVID-19 pandemic

 In 2020, he co-authored an editorial which stated that most of the UK deaths in doctors from COVID-19 during the COVID-19 pandemic in the UK were aged over 60 and from ethnic minority backgrounds.
 In January 2021, during the COVID-19 vaccination programme in the United Kingdom, he relayed concerns of the distribution of COVID-19 vaccines.
 In the same month, he was co-author of a collaborative study between St George's University, Manchester University and Harvard University, which showed that during the pandemic "people from ethnic minority groups have experienced higher rates of infection, serious illness and death."
-Professor Majeed and his team have also published work on international comparisons of COVID-19 control strategies.
-Professor Majeed has published extensively on many areas related to COVID-19 such as vaccination and on topics such as protecting the health of medical professionals during the pandemic and returning to exercise after a COVID-19 infection.
+Majeed and his team have also published work on international comparisons of COVID-19 control strategies.
+Majeed has published extensively on many areas related to COVID-19 such as vaccination and on topics such as protecting the health of medical professionals during the pandemic and returning to exercise after a COVID-19 infection.
+Majeed was one of the first to show that patients admitted to NHS hospitals with COVID-19 had worse outcomes than those admitted with influenza; confirming that COVID-19 was not "just like flu" and was having a major impact on bed occupancy and the provision of NHS care.
+In subsequent work with NHS England, he showed the important role of COVID-19 vaccination in reducing hospital admissions in England in 2021, which provided evidence for continued booster vaccinations of high-risk groups such as the elderly.